-As continue to use the Capital One® QuicksilverOne® Cash Rewards Credit Card responsibly, your credit will improve.
-Over time, you’ll be update to the Capital One® Quicksilver® Cash Rewards Credit Card, which pretty much offers the same features — without the $39 annual fee.
+As you continue to use the Capital One® QuicksilverOne® Cash Rewards Credit Card responsibly, your credit will improve.
+Over time, you’ll be able to update to the Capital One® Quicksilver® Cash Rewards Credit Card, which pretty much offers the same features — without the $39 annual fee.

 Capital One® Platinum Credit Card